Fiskell/BeBetterBooknotes/Books/Progression/Notes.md

 > Take very seriously your personal biochemistry, nutrition, consumption, rest, work, athletics, and environment.
 Experiment gradually to find out what works for you, and implement it.

 Experimentation with oneself I find to be so much fun.
 I am a hearty believer in ketosis.
 The effects it had on my mental state alone are amazing.
 It is also cool seeing the side effects of such a diet, such as leg grams (lack of potassium), and the 'keto' flu (headache, diarrhea, foggy mind).
 I also feel like a damn scientist ever time I have to pee on a keto stick to track progress.

+> Study what performance oriented people do.

+This was a sub bullet to the above point but I really love how it is stated.
+Performance oriented is a really interesting trait, not something I normally identify with most people.
+Although when I see people who have consistent success it is normally this excact trait.
+I would say that by reading this book and compiling notes that I am studying a performance oriented person already. =)

 Upstream Effects #4: Firebreaks and Rapid Repairs (655 - 855)